-Located next to the world-renowned UCLA Medical Center, and home to many cutting-edge research centers, the School of Engineering is ideally situated for interdisciplinary research and education.
-UCLA also benefits from its proximity to the Los Angeles entertainment and media industries, Silicon Valley, the defense and aerospace industries, and a growing biotechnology sector.
+Located near the world-renowned David Geffen School of Medicine and the John E. Anderson Graduate School of Management, the School of Engineering is ideally situated to engage in interdisciplinary research and educational initiatives.
+The school also benefits from its proximity to the Los Angeles entertainment and media industries, Silicon Valley, the defense and aerospace industries, and a growing biotechnology sector.

-To prepare our students for the fast-paced changes occurring in the engineering profession, we are focusing on curriculum reforms that ensure our graduates receive an education with the breadth and depth they need to succeed.
-We are broadening the curriculum and are considering a three-course minor in a discipline different from the students major.
-In addition, our recently established Bioengineering Department welcomes its first freshman class in Fall Quarter 2004.
+To prepare our students for the ever-changing demands of the engineering profession, our curriculum focuses on ensuring that ensure our graduates receive an education with the breadth and depth they will need to succeed in their careers.
 Undergraduate student research opportunities are widely available and we encourage our students to take advantage of them.